will1500/Catchphrase-Project/README.md

 # Bite Me
+This app has RESTful routes for the following actions: Index, Create, Destroy.

-Can you modify this CRUD app to use MongoDB?
+Can you modify this app to incorporate MongoDB instead of the hardcoded data?

 ## Setup